CynSpiredTTV/OpenStreamTool/README.md

 ---

-## What is StreamToolV2?
+## What is OpenStreamTool?

-**StreamToolV2** is a complete, all-in-one streaming platform that combines every tool you need into one beautiful, web-based dashboard.
+**OpenStreamTool** is a complete, all-in-one streaming platform that combines every tool you need into one beautiful, web-based dashboard.
 No more juggling five different websites, no more paying multiple subscriptions, no more wrestling with conflicting software.

-With StreamToolV2, you get:
+With OpenStreamTool, you get:
 - A **full alert system** that replaces StreamElements alerts
 - A **complete chat bot** that replaces Streamlabs chatbot
 - A **powerful automation engine** that replaces Streamer.bot